RQ

 • You want a greenhouse-like space - for plants, a sun room, or seasonal dining

-• Planning restrictions prevent a proper extension — some properties have conditions that only allow conservatories
+• Planning restrictions prevent a proper extension - check your options on the Planning Portal, as some properties have conditions that only allow conservatories

 Making the Decision